CollingsKenny/graph-tls-examples/README.md

-Aerospike TLS Examples
+Graph TLS Examples
 ================================================================================

-This project contains complete functional examples of connecting to Aerospike Server Enterprise with standard TLS or mutual authentication TLS (mTLS)
-including:

-* Scripts to general self-signed certificates for testing
-* Configuration to run Aerospike Server locally in Docker
-* Example application in Go, Java, and Python
+See [this project](https://github.com/aerospike-examples/aerospike-tls-examples) for basic examples of connecting to Aerospike without using Aerospike Graph.

 ### Prerequisites